 Medicare Advantage Plans offer a few key differences that distinguish them from Parts A and B of the Original Medicare system managed by the federal government.
 While Part A pays for inpatient care at a hospital and Part B covers services and supplies used to treat or prevent medical conditions, Medicare Advantage Plans come with a few added benefits.
 Plans are required to offer the same level of care as Original Medicare and may include additional health care benefits, such as prescription drug coverage, routine hearing, vision, and dental exams, and fitness club memberships:

-- In 2019, there were 18 Medicare Advantage Plans available in Nebraska.
+- In 2023, there are 39 Medicare Advantage Plans available in Nebraska.

 Medicare Advantage Plans in Nebraska

 Compare ratings of some of Nebraska’s Medicare Advantage Plan providers:

 |Insurance company||Medicare rating||A.M.
 Best rating||BBB rating||J.D.
 Power ranking|

 Medicare Advantage Plans cover benefits from Original Medicare Part A (hospital insurance), Part B (medical insurance), usually Part D (prescription drug coverage), and sometimes additional benefits that Original Medicare doesn’t cover.
 Each Medicare Advantage Plan insurer sets the rules about how you receive and pay for these benefits.

 |Hospital and skilled nursing facility inpatient care||Home health care||Prescription drug coverage (if included in your plan)|

 ||Additional benefits (depending on your plan), such as: